Introduction of the Infrastructure Sector in India

 - In November 2019, Government allocated Rs 10,000 crore to set up AIFs for the revival of stalled housing projects.

-- Under the Interest Subvention Scheme for MSMEs, Rs 350 crore (US$ 50.07 million) was allocated under Union Budget 2019-20 for 2 percent interest subvention for all GST registered MSMEs on fresh or incremental loans.
+- Under the Interest Subvention Scheme for MSME, Rs 350 crore (US$ 50.07 million) was allocated under Union Budget 2019-20 for a 2 percent interest subvention for all GST-registered MSMEs on fresh or incremental loans.

 - In December 2018, the Securities and Exchange Board of India (SEBI) proposed a direct overseas listing of Indian companies and other regulatory changes.